 The Harbor-UCLA Medical Center campus is a key economic driver for the West Carson economy and wider South Bay region.
-With 70 primary and specialty-care clinics, the campus employs around 4,300 employees and operates with an annual budget of approximately \$1.3 billion.
+Featuring 70 primary and specialty-care clinics, the campus employs around 4,300 staff members and operates with an annual budget of approximately \$1.3 billion.